 Not into reading?
 Skip to the video at the bottom of this post to get the gist of it! 😉 There’s also a giveaway down there…

 What’s a mama to do?!

 Of course, the answer is no one.
 But at the same time when you don’t have a plan at all, just kind of surviving while trying a little of this and that, it’s so easy to just lose track of what’s going on.
 It becomes all too easy to just lose all accountability.
 In no time, you may realize you don’t have a good grasp of what you’re teaching versus what you’re not teaching.
 So there has got to be a better way to do this, right?
 Yes.
 There totally is!

 Who likes to print out months worth of curriculum only to toss it in recycling?

-OK, so here is was working for us… We are in our third year and this is 3 months in.
-After a few years of experimenting, the newest method of planning that I’m using is on a roll for us!
+OK, so here is what’s working for us… After a few years of experimenting, the newest method of lesson planning that I’m using is on a roll for us!
 I doubt I will ever switch back to another type of planning after seeing how well this is working.
 The key is to make a “skeleton” of sorts for your curriculum plan for the year.

-Here is our simple 4-step process to a plan that works:
+Here is our simple 4-step process to lesson planning that works: